awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 `logConfiguration`
 The log configuration specification for the job\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 By default, containers use the same logging driver that the Docker daemon uses\.
-However the container can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the container definition\.
+However, the container can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the container definition\.
 To use a different logging driver for a container, the log system must be either configured on the container instance or on another log server to provide remote logging options\.
 For more information about the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
 AWS Batch currently supports a subset of the logging drivers available to the Docker daemon \(shown in the [LogConfiguration](https://docs.aws.amazon.com/batch/latest/APIReference/API_LogConfiguration.html) data type\)\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 To check the Docker Remote API version on your container instance, log into your container instance and run the following command: `sudo docker version | grep "Server API version"`